Tom and Jerry: Santa's Little Helpers

 Tom and Jerry: Santa's Little Helpers is a 2014 animated Direct-to-DVD special starring Tom and Jerry and the Christmas special of The Tom and Jerry Show, produced by Warner Bros.
 Animation.
 It was made available as part of a 2-disc DVD set of the same name, which also contains 29 other Tom and Jerry cartoons and episodes from Tom and Jerry Tales, on October 7, 2014.

 On August 13, 2020, it was announced that the film would be released on Blu-ray as paired with Tom and Jerry: A Nutcracker Tale on October 27, 2020.

 Plot

-Jerry and Tuffy are living the good life in Santa's workshop, until the unfortunate day on which Tom is rescued by the Claus family.
-With Tom in the house, merry mayhem ensues at the North Pole, but when the dust settles, the destructive duo now have to work together to save Christmas and learn the true meaning of friendship.
+Jerry and Tuffy are living the good life in Santa's workshop up until the unfortunate day on which Tom is rescued by the Claus family.
+With Tom in the house, merry mayhem ensues at the North Pole, but when the dust settles, the destructive trio now has to work together to save a little dog named Jingles and learn the true meaning of giving and friendship.